Thinking about taking a distance learning course?

 Click here to view a model of an ideal distance learning student.
 (You will need Flash installed to view.)

 The typical restrictions on time and space associated with traditional online courses are largely eliminated.
-Instruction can be delivered from the instructor's desktop to yours, so your classroom is anywhere you have access to a computer with an Internet connection and the appropriate software.
+Instruction can be delivered from the instructor's desktop to yours, so your classroom is anywhere you have access to a computer with a high speed Internet connection and the appropriate software.
 This means you can learn when it is most convenient for you while in the comfort of your home, office, or even listen to lectures while driving in your car.
 Some courses may require on-site testing or proctored testing, so please check with the instructor to arrange testing if you are unable to physically travel to one of the campuses located in Wilkes, Ashe, or Alleghany Counties.

 The division of Instructional Services coordinates activities with Student Services to insure that distance learning students have access to support services.
 For more information on services provided please refer to the section in the catalog entitled Student Services.